h2020-westlife-eu/virtualfolder/README.md

  1. Vagrant - tool for automation of virtual machine deployment.
 Download and install vagrant from https://www.vagrantup.com/
  2. Virtualbox - VM stack.
 Download and install virtualbox https://www.virtualbox.org/wiki/Downloads

+Download one of the following
-Download [ZIP](https://github.com/h2020-westlife-eu/wp6-vm/archive/master.zip) or clone https://github.com/h2020-westlife-eu/wp6-vm.git into some [wp6-vm directory].
-Note that for installation purposes the meta-repository is used at https://github.com/h2020-westlife-eu/wp6-vm rather than this one.
+ - either download meta repository [ZIP](https://github.com/h2020-westlife-eu/wp6-vm/archive/master.zip) or clone https://github.com/h2020-westlife-eu/wp6-vm.git into some [wp6-vm directory].
+ - or download or clone this repository.
+This option is intended for development purposes.

 (Optionally), if you are behind proxy, download and install proxyconf plugin and set environment variables